 Exercises for older adults and those with health conditions

 Exercise should be for everyone.
-This includes older adults and vulnerable people.
+This includes older adults and vulnerable people with long-term health conditions.
 This belief has always been at the heart of everything Active Norfolk aims for.

 We appreciate that various factors can influence your ability to be active including age and any underlying health conditions.
-This is why we recommend starting off with gentle exercises, which are suitable for everyone.
+This is why we recommend starting off with gentle exercises, which are suitable for everyone to build your confidence.

 Being vulnerable doesn’t mean you’re weak.
 This could mean you suffer from a long-term health condition such as Arthritis, or even that you experience more common joint problems such as knee or back pain.
+This can happen at any age, and is increasingly more common.
 It just so happens that the gentle exercises to get you started are also suitable for older adults to begin building up their strength.

 We recommend that those starting out should begin with lower impact, lower intensity exercises, to build confidence and strength and avoid injury.
 This is particularly important when you have a health condition.

 Is it safe for older adults to exercise?

 Older people and those with long-term health conditions should aim for the recommended 150 minutes of physical activity a week, just like everyone else unless specifically advised otherwise by a GP or LTC healthcare specialist.
 For more information on this, visit the physical activity guidelines page.

 By being physically active, you’ll build up your strength and confidence, as well as your pain threshold, enabling you to slowly increase the amount you can do.

 Remaining active can also provide multiple other benefits such as reduced risk of other diseases, leading to increased life expectancy.